Srivatsa-NS/Checklist/README.md

     cd server

-2. Install the required packages:

-    npm install

-3. Create a `.env` file in the `server` directory to configure your environment variables (e.g., database connection details).
+2. Create a `.env` file in the `server` directory to configure your environment variables (e.g., database connection details like shown in .env.example file).

-4. Run the backend server:
+3. Install the required packages and start the server :

     npm run dev